 Ideal application temperatures of air & substrate to be coated are 50-82°F (15-28°C).
 XTC may be applied by conventional or HVLP spray, airless spray, brush or roller.
 Do not apply XTC in heavier films than specified since blistering may occur.

-For maximum corrosion protection, metal surfaces should be primed with XTC Primer our silicone zinc dust heat and corrosion resistant primer (approx. 1.0 mils/25um DFT), then topcoated with one coat (1.0 mils/25um DFT) of the Xtreme Temperature Coating color of your choice.
+For corrosion protection and rust protection, metal surfaces should always be primed with XTC Primer which is our silicone zinc high temperature and corrosion resistant primer (approx. 1.0 mils/25um DFT), then topcoated with one coat (1.0 mils/25um DFT) of the XTC color of your choice.

 If not using XTC Primer, apply two coats (1.0 mils/25um DFT each) of XTC allowing at least 8 hours between coats and allow the second coat to dry at least 8 hrs before subjecting surface to any heat.
 The number of coats of XTC needed depends upon service conditions of equipment.